Active layer: Pereletok

-Pereletok is a layer of frozen ground that remains frozen for multiple summers, but eventually thaws.
+Pereletok is a layer of frozen ground that remains frozen for multiple summers but eventually thaws.
 Pereletok generally occurs in permafrost areas, but can also be found in areas not underlain by permafrost.
 It is distinguished from permafrost because permafrost is ground that remains frozen relatively permanently.
 The distinction between pereletok and permafrost does not seem to be universally defined and practically speaking, distinguishing the two in the field is difficult.
 Sometimes three distinct types of frozen ground are identified based on how long they remain frozen: 1) permafrost (permanently frozen), 2) pereletok (frozen for multiple years, and 3) seasonally frozen ground.

-Because of its relatively short time period in frozen form, pereletok can be considered a portion of the active layer that remains frozen for an unusually long period due to a particularly cool summer or particularly cold winter.
+Because of its relatively short period in frozen form, pereletok can be considered a portion of the active layer that remains frozen for an unusually long period due to a particularly cool summer or particularly cold winter.

 Pereletok is a Russian word that translates to “that which survives over the summer” and is also known as intergelisol.